Which of the following describes the function of the sodium-potas... | Channels for Pearson+

 C

-It transports potassium ions out of the cell and sodium ions into the cell.
+It transports three sodium ions out of the cell and two potassium ions into the cell, using ATP.

 D

-It maintains equal concentrations of sodium and potassium ions inside and outside the cell.
+It allows sodium and potassium ions to passively diffuse across the cell membrane.

 Verified step by step guidance